Kevin Sweeney (American football): College statistics

+In 2000, the school retired his number 9 jersey.
+In 2002, he was inducted into the Fresno Athletic Hall of Fame.

 Professional career

 Dallas Cowboys

-Sweeney was selected by the Dallas Cowboys in the seventh round (180th overall) of the 1987 NFL Draft, after dropping because of his height.
+Sweeney was selected by the Dallas Cowboys in the seventh round (180th overall) of the 1987 NFL draft, after dropping because of his height.
 It was also a type of homecoming, as he was a ballboy at the Cowboys' Thousand Oaks training camp growing up.
 He couldn't pass Paul McDonald on the depth chart and was waived on September 7.

-After the players went on a strike on the third week of the 1987 season, those games were canceled (reducing the 16 game season to 15) and the NFL decided that the games would be played with replacement players.
-Sweeney was signed to be a part of the Dallas Cowboys replacement team, that was given the mock name "Rhinestone Cowboys" by the media.
-He became the third ever rookie quarterback to start for the Cowboys, following Don Meredith (1960) and Roger Staubach (1969).
-He was a very popular player with the fans during those games; accounting for 4 touchdown passes, 20.8 yards per completion and 2 wins.
-His 77-yard touchdown pass to Cornell Burbage against the Philadelphia Eagles was the team's longest completion of the season.

-When Danny White took over the team for the third replacement game against the Washington Redskins, the crowd started chanting "We Want Sweeney, We Want Sweeney" when the team didn't perform well in the eventual 13-7 loss.
+After the players went on a strike on the third week of the 1987 season, those games were canceled (reducing the 16-game season to 15) and the NFL decided that the games would be played with replacement players.
+In September, he was re-signed to be a part of the Dallas Cowboys replacement team, that was given the mock name "Rhinestone Cowboys" by the media.
+In his first game against the New York Jets, he became the third ever rookie quarterback to start for the Cowboys, following Don Meredith (1960) and Roger Staubach (1969).
+In the second game against the Philadelphia Eagles, he only played in the first half, giving way to Danny White and Loren Snyder in the second half of a 41–22 win.
+His 77-yard touchdown pass to Cornell Burbage against the Eagles was the team's longest completion of the season.
+When White took over the team for the third replacement game against the Washington Redskins, the crowd started chanting "We Want Sweeney, We Want Sweeney" when the team didn't perform well in the eventual 13–7 loss.
+He was a very popular player with the fans during those games; accounting for 291 passing yards, 4 touchdown passes, 20.8 yards per completion, one interception, 2 wins and a 109.3 rating in passing efficiency (led all replacement players).
 He was kept on the roster for the rest of the year.